General Foundations of Number

 • determine the next steps in the learning process;

-• communicate concepts and an assessment of their child's performance to parents (for example, by including comments in the report card).
+• communicate concepts and an assessment of their students' performance to parents (for example, by including comments in the report card).

-Therefore, it is important to encourage teachers to focus their instruction on the big mathematical ideas.
+Therefore, it is important that teachers focus their instruction on the big mathematical ideas.
 Grouping expectations around a few big ideas helps to foster a deeper understanding of mathematics.

 Big Idea 1: Counting